Samanta Tīna: 2020–2021: Eurovision Song Contest

 In late 2019, Tīna submitted the song "Still Breathing" to Supernova, the Latvian preselection for the Eurovision Song Contest.
 In January 2020, it was announced that she and 25 other acts had been shortlisted from the 126 entries received by the Latvian broadcaster LTV.
 She survived a second elimination round and proceeded to the final on 8 February 2020.
 She went on to win the competition and was supposed to represent Latvia in the Eurovision Song Contest 2020 held in Rotterdam, the Netherlands in May 2020, but then the COVID-19 pandemic forced the contest to be canceled.
 LTV, the Latvian broadcaster, later confirmed that Tīna would represent Latvia again in the Eurovision Song Contest 2021.
 She performed the song The Moon Is Rising, but did not qualify for the Grand Final.
 It was later revealed that she had placed 17th (last) in the second semi-final, receiving 14 points, finishing last overall in the contest.

 Personal life

 Samanta Tīna claims to be of Russian (particularly, her father is ethnic Russian), German, Belarusian and Turkish descent.
 Although her family started as a Russian-speaking one, she and her sister Sintija communicated with their parents in Latvian.
 She also dated Latvian singer Dāvids Kalandija.
+In 2023 she married businessman Artūrs Brunavs, taking husband's surname (Samanta Tīna Brunava).
+They divorced in 2025/2026.